The Girl in the Orange Dress

-The Girl in the Orange Dress is a 2018 Filipino romantic comedy film directed by Jay Abello and starring Jericho Rosales and Jessy Mendiola.
-It serves as an official entry to the 2018 Metro Manila Film Festival.
+The Girl in the Orange Dress is a 2018 Filipino romantic comedy film written and directed by Jay Abello.
+The film stars Jericho Rosales and Jessy Mendiola.

+A co-production of Star Cinema, Quantum Films, and MJM Productions, the film was theatrically released on December 25, 2018, as an official entry to the 44th Metro Manila Film Festival.

 Synopsis

 After a night of partying, Anna, a young woman, wakes up in the bed of a famous movie star.